Skip to main content

 4. Retrenchment Notifications

-Employers must notify MOM within 5 working days of retrenchment.
+Employers with at least 10 employees must notify MOM within 5 working days of any retrenchment exercise.
+Larger-scale retrenchments have additional reporting requirements.

 5. Work Injury Claims (WICA)